Enter your phone number to have Creekside Pet Care Center's address and phone number sent to your phone.

 One of the most prevalent and overlooked health concerns for dogs and cats is dental disease.
 It is also a major source of prolonged pain for pets.
 Tarter, made up of bacteria and plaque, accumulates on pets’ teeth.
 If the proper dental treatment is delayed, dogs and cats can eventually develop painful diseases of the mouth, like gingivitis, recession of the gums and even infections in the tooth roots and surrounding bone.
 Once under the gum line, the bacteria travel into the bloodstream to all internal organs (e.g., the heart, liver, kidneys, brain), leading to chronic damage to their structure and impairing their function, which shortens the life span of the pet by as much as 25%.
 This can all be avoided with regular dental home care and routine professional cleanings.
 We recommend annual professional dental cleanings and adequate home care throughout the life of the pet beginning at the age of three or four, depending on the breed.
-Since dental care is so important to the well-being and comfort of our pets, we include not only the dental cleaning, but also a full-mouth set of digital dental X-rays in all of our Adult and Mature Adult Wellness Plans.

 Once the pet’s health has been thoroughly assessed by the doctor’s exam and laboratory data (i.e., blood work), an IV catheter is placed.
 The IV catheter is important to deliver the safest forms of anesthesia as well as IV fluids that support blood pressure and remove toxins caused by bacteria from the blood stream.
 If significant gingivitis is present, an injectable dose of antibiotics will be given prior to the procedure to protect the bloodstream and begin the healing phase.
 In most cases, only a light plane of general anesthesia is required.
 Once under general anesthesia, a complete exam of the mouth will be done, searching for pockets of bone loss, loose or broken teeth and tumors.
 The entire crown of each tooth is cleaned with an ultrasonic scaler instrument, and then a root-planing procedure is done to remove the bacteria and plaque under the gum line.
 When all the debris has been removed, the crown of each tooth receives both a polishing and a fluoride treatment.
 It is also recommended to apply a sealant to the enamel to aid with its protection.